periakteon/dunamis/project-steps.md

 ## README

-- [ ] Step 13: Update README.md in a way that is easy to understand for users who want to use the framework.
-Mention that the framework is still under development and that the documentation will be improved in the future.
-Provide a basic example of how to use the framework and detailed documentation on how to use the different decorators.
+- [x] Step 13: Update README.md in a way that is easy to understand for users who want to use the framework.

+  - Mention that the framework is still under development and that the documentation will be improved in the future.
+  - Provide a basic example of how to use the framework and detailed documentation on how to use the different decorators.
+  - This should be done in a way that is easy to understand for users who are not familiar with TypeScript and Express.
+  - It should include every detail that is needed to use the framework.
+  - It should be well-written and easy to understand.
+  - It should be well-structured and easy to navigate.
+  - It should include all features that are implemented in the framework.
+  - It should include a basic example of how to use the framework.
+  - It should include a detailed documentation on how to use the different decorators.
+  - It should include a detailed documentation on how to use the different middleware.
+  - It should include a detailed documentation on how to use the different validation.
+  - It should include a detailed documentation on how to use the different error handling.